-The Blue Bonnet Trails are made up of the 3 mile Tam’s Trail and the 1.5 mile Alloway Trail.
-They follow the journey taken from Ayr Town Centre to Alloway by Tam o’ Shanter as recounted in one of the most famous poems ever written by Rabbie Burns.
 The Trails are best experienced using the fantastic Ayr Through the Ages app, in fact I would go as far as to recommend not doing them without it!
 The app not only loads up an interactive map which allows you to follow the correct route, but along the way you can also click on any of the 31 pinned locations to reveal fascinating historical information relevant to that point on the map, as well as hear excerpts from the Tam o’ Shanter poem being recited.
-As you walk the trails look out for the blue bonnet way markers.
-Highlights of the walk include the beautiful houses of Seafield, the Old Racecourse, Belleisle Estate, Alloway’s Auld Kirk, Brig o’ Doon, Burns Cottage, Cambusdoon Estate and Rozelle park.

-Route Options: (I have intentionally not included turn-by-turn directions for all of these, because that is included on the free app) Download the Ayr Through the Ages app here.
+(I have intentionally not included turn-by-turn directions for all of these, because that is included on the Ayr Through The Ages App)

 Tam’s Trail – 3 miles – starts at Tam o’ Shanter Inn, Ayr High Street and ends at Brig o’ Doon, Alloway.